autistic-symposium/autistic-cypherpunk-toolkit/README.md

-# ▲ A curated collection about NFTs ▼ Go from Zero to Hero ▲
+# ▲ A comprehensive curated collection about NFTs ▼ Go from Zero to Hero ▲

 <br>